Loop Polarity Analysis to Avoid Underspecification in Deep Learning: Feedback Loop Polarity for System Understanding

-Following Hayward and Boswell (\citeyear{hayward2014model}, p.\ 41-3), we illustrate the polarity framework using the case study of a simple SIR (Susceptible, Infected, Recovered) model of an epidemic with vital dynamics and constant population (\cite{kermack1927contribution}).
+One key insight of the dynamical systems literature is that in many instances, the polarities of the component feedback loops of a data-generating process tend to determine the overall behavior of the system composed of those functions.
+Indeed, there is a sense in which understanding this relationship between sub-system behavior and overall system behavior is just what it means to understand \textit{how a system works}.
+Following Hayward and Boswell (\citeyear{hayward2014model}, p.\ 41-3), we illustrate the polarity framework using the case study of a simple SIR (Susceptible, Infected, Recovered) model of an epidemic with vital dynamics (\cite{kermack1927contribution}).
 Note that our choice of model here is for illustrative purposes, and that one could explore applying our approach on other epidemic models, such as the Susceptible-Infected-Susceptible (SIS) model.
 The model consists of five parameters and three first-order differential equations, which are as follows:

 Apart from the population $N$, which does not vary with time, all other parameters and functions herein are levels, as they are stochastic processes representing quantities of interest in the model.
 At any given time $t$ in the course of an epidemic, the rates of change in the number of susceptible, infected and recovered members of the population is determined by the solution to these differential equations.
 At a qualitative level, we can see that the rate of change in the number of susceptible people is a function of the birth rate, the number of susceptible people who die during a given time step, and the number of interactions between infected and susceptible people as a proportion of the total population.
 The rate of change in the number of infected people is a function of the number of interactions between infected and susceptible people as a proportion of the total population, the number of infected people who recover, and the number of infected people who die.
 The rate of change in the number of recovered people is a function of the number of infected people who recover and the number of recovered people who die.
+See Figure~\ref{fig:stockflow} for a stock-flow diagram representing the system of differential equations that defines the epidemic.

 In keeping with the polarity approach to understanding system behavior, the data-generating process of the epidemic can be decomposed into each summand of the governing ODEs shown in Eqs.\ \ref{eq:sirmodel6}-\ref{eq:sirmodel8} above.
 The integral of each summand up to a given time step can then be represented as part of its own loop.
 These loops are represented as follows: